oracle/graal/docs/getting-started/graalvm-community/windows.md

 Alternatively, you can set up environment variables through a Windows GUI:

 1. Go to Windows Start Menu - Settings - ... - Advanced.
 2. Click **Environment Variables**.
-In the section System Variables find the `JAVA_HOME` variable and select it.
+In the section "System Variables" find the `JAVA_HOME` variable and select it.
 3. Click **Edit**.
 4. Click **New**.
 5. Click **Browse** to find the directory to add.
 Confirm by clicking **OK**.
-6. Restart Command Prompt to reload the environment variables.
+6. Restart the Command Prompt to reload the environment variables.

 Repeat the same for the `PATH` environment variable.